saeid-uot/Cloud_for_bigdata_ML_AI/week4/Titanic_example_gke/readme.md

 Before we start, we need to:

+* Using git or gh Clone this Repository on you Local and/or Compute Instance that you will spin up

 * Use the data in train.csv

 * have a [*GCP*](https://cloud.google.com/) account, and [download](https://cloud.google.com/sdk/), install, and [configure](https://cloud.google.com/sdk/gcloud/reference/config/) the *Google Cloud SDK* on our local computer.